zjykzj/zlogo/README.md

 ## Usage

 ```
+# Generate a logo with the text "hahaha"
-$ zlogo --help
+$ zlogo -l hahaha
-usage: zlogo [-h] [-l LOGO] [-f FONT] [-fs FontSize] [-p PADDING]
-             [--color COLOR] [-c CONFIG_FILE] [-o OUTPUT] [-v]

-custom logo - ZLOGO

-optional arguments:
-  -h, --help            show this help message and exit
-  -l LOGO, --logo LOGO  specify the logo text
-  -f FONT, --font FONT  path to a font file(.ttf)
-  -fs FontSize, --fontsize FontSize
-                        specify the font size
+# Specify the font size as 100
-  -p PADDING, --padding PADDING
-                        specify the border size
-  --color COLOR         sepcify the text' color
-  -c CONFIG_FILE, --config_file CONFIG_FILE
-                        path to config file
-  -o OUTPUT, --output OUTPUT
-                        path to output file(.svg)
-  -v, --version         output version infomation
+$ zlogo -fs 100

+# Set padding around the logo to 100 pixels
+$ zlogo -p 100

+# Define the output file path
+$ zlogo -o ./zlogo.svg

+# Use a configuration file to customize the logo
+$ zlogo -c ~/zlogo/configs/readme.yaml
 ```

+### 📁 Configuration File

-* For configuration files, please refer to `avatar.yaml` and `readme.yaml` in the `configs` directory
+* For available configuration options, please refer to the example files: `avatar.yaml` and `readme.yaml` in the `configs/` directory.
-* For font files
-  1. If you specify with the parameter `-f`, you must specify the exact path
+* Command-line arguments **take precedence over** settings in the configuration file.

+### 🔤 Font Files

+There are two ways to specify a custom font:

+1. **Using the `-f` parameter**
+    ```shell
+    # You must provide the full path to a .ttf (TrueType) font file
+    $ zlogo -f /path/to/your/font.ttf
+    ```
+2. **Using a configuration file**

-  2. If you use the configuration file to specify, you can put the font file in the ` ~/.fonts ` directory and specify the font file name in the configuration file
+    Place your font file in the `~/.fonts/` directory, and then specify only the filename (not the full path) in the configuration file.

-**Note: the setting of command line parameters overwrites the configuration file**

 ## Maintainers